 Women in business: celebrating the wonder women of Parcelforce

 We at Parcelforce Worldwide are huge champions of equality, and are incredibly proud of how diverse our workplace is.
-Most of you will be aware of the new superhero movie Wonder Woman – well, this release got us thinking about some of our own wonder women.
+Most of you will be aware of the superhero movie Wonder Woman – well, it got us thinking about some of our own wonder women.
 To celebrate the amazing ladies at our workplace and show how they’re driving forward the business, we’ve been chatting to three of our operations managers, finding out their secrets to success, getting their opinions on the main challenges currently facing women in business and hearing their advice for aspiring leaders.

 So, in the Parcelforce hot seat we have Hayley Blake from Parcelforce in Chelmsford; Sally Ede from Parcelforce in North West London; and Emma MacDonald from our branch in Inverness.
 Hayley was the first woman to become an operations manager across the whole company, and after starting at Parcelforce in Bradford in 1998, worked her way up the ranks, trying her hand at customer service, supervising and revenue management before landing her current position.